 And finally, just as important as making sure you will get the features you need; you should make sure you’re not going to be paying for extra features you will never use.

-Once you’ve got your email marketing set up, get to work on setting up your first campaign.
-Returns on email marketing are the highest of any online marketing method.
+Once you have your email marketing set up, get to work on setting up your first campaign.
+Returns on email marketing for law firms are the highest of any online marketing method.
 You’ll be pulling in new leads for your law practice in no time.

-Want help improving your email marketing strategy?
-We help law firms to create, customize, automate, and optimize email campaigns that lead to conversions.
+Want assistance improving your email marketing strategy?
+We help law firms create, customize, automate, and optimize email campaigns that lead to conversions.
 Contact us today to discuss your email marketing goals and how we can help you achieve them.